koin4dapp/koin4kontrak/README.md

   ).send();
 }
 ```
+<h1>Attack Prevention</h1>
+It is impossible to create a totally secret random number if we have revealed it as open source , because the execution of smart contracts must be deterministic to keep the consensus.
+The attacker can duplicate your algorithm and calculate the result and run your smart contract using action, so they run in a same block, and all the parameters are deterministic.
+So we can't open all of our source code, we

 <h3>Conclusion</h3>
-So far, we can make conclusion that our 3SDRNG and process in our DApp are secure and ensure fairness to all members.
-If there are possible to attack our DApp, but they are hard to do in the smart contract.
-Attacker must initial packed_trx similar to current running transaction in memory packed_trx and must make sure that they run on the same block.
+So far, we can make conclusion that our 3SDRNG and process in our DApp are secure and we ensure fairness to all members.
+If there are possible to attack our DApp,